noprompt/meander/doc/defsyntax.md

 ```

 This example captures a common scenario in Clojure: given an `ident?`, we'd like to get its `namespace` and `name`.
-However, it is also often the case to then dispatch on these values.
+However, it is also often the case that we want to then dispatch on these values.
 We could tighten up the original pattern by matching the result `namespace`, etc.